 A team not ready to play (or failing to appear) at the designated day, date, time, and location of the scheduled contest will forfeit that contest.
 After 15 minutes the first set will be a loss.
 After 30 minutes the match is a total loss.

 In order to be credited for the forfeit “win,” the team receiving the forfeit “win” for the contest must have the minimum number of required players to start a game (2 players, one of which must be a female).

 NOTE: Both teams are recommended to present the players present at the game site in order to have those players considered as having “participated” in that game.

 Any team that pulls a "no show" or doesn't notify a SARC representative at least 4 hours before the scheduled start time notifies will be subject to removal from the league.

 Unsportsmanlike behavior may result in that player being ejected from the game.
 An ejection may result in further suspension from participation in current and / or future SARC events.
 An ejected player(s) is required to leave the premises immediately – refusal to leave the premises may result in a team forfeit and / or increased length of suspension.

 START OF GAME:

-Rock/Paper/Scissors will be played between the two captains to determine serve or side; best two out of three wins and picks either serve or side.
+- Rock/Paper/Scissors will be played between the two captains to determine serve or side; best of one wins and picks either serve or side.
+Teams will switch side after either team reaches 11 points.
 Teams will rotate sides and serve after the completion of each game.